Javascript is not enabled.

 25. Shake the bottle well

 If you’re using a mineral sunscreen, you may notice it has a tendency to separate or settle to the bottom.
-That’s why the directions on many recommend shaking the bottle before applying.
+That’s why the directions on many of these products recommend shaking the bottle before applying.
 “All ingredients have different molecular weights and sizes, so you may need to give a little shake to incorporate all the ingredients and to make sure they are distributed properly,” Fernandez says.
 “All of the molecules work together, so full protection can only come from complete application.”

 26. Be aware of expiration dates

-Melissa Urban explains that your sunscreen will oftentimes have two date markers.
-One is the period-after-opening symbol that reflects how long the product is good for after you open it.
-This symbol looks like a container with its lid off, along with a number and an M next to it.
-For instance, if a product says “12M,” this means that once opened, the formula is good for 12 months.
-The second date marker you’ll often see is the product’s expiration date.
+Melissa Urban, a licensed aesthetician at the SkinForYou spa in Colorado, explains that sunscreen often has two date markers.
+One reflects how long the product is good after it’s been opened; it looks like a container with its lid off, along with a number and an M next to it.
+For instance, if a product says “12M,” this means that once the container has been opened, the contents are good for 12 months.
+The second common date marker is the product’s expiration date.
 Most sunscreens have a printed expiration date on the bottle itself or on the crimped part of the tube.
-“Once this date has passed, the product may no longer produce effects that are true to its label, which is extremely important when we’re talking about sunscreen,” Urban warns.
-“If you’re applying an SPF 50 and it’s past its expiration date, this product is no longer producing SPF 50 protection.”
-Jamal says that the FDA requires that all sunscreens retain potency for three years.
-“If there is no expiration date, discard three years after the purchase date,” she says.
-Though, always take into account the product’s consistency, smell and color change, regardless of the expiration date, and discard if something seems off, Urban notes.

 27. Stay out of the heat